 Can I play Fortnite on mobile?

-If you sign up on the site now you will get an invite eventually and as long as you're using iOS 11 on iPhone 6S/SE, iPad Mini 4, iPad Air 2, iPad 2017, iPad Pro devices or later you'll be fine.
-Oh, and you'll need an internet connection naturally.
+iOS users can download straight from the App Store.
+As long as you're using iOS 11 on iPhone 6S/SE, iPad Mini 4, iPad Air 2, iPad 2017, iPad Pro devices or later you'll be fine.
+Oh, and you'll need an internet connection, naturally.

 Is it the full game?

 It is the full Fortnite game.
 There are some small differences: it’s not quite as visually impressive as it is on more powerful devices, the controls are touchscreen, and a lot of audio cues have been made visual so you can play comfortably in public without the need for headphones.
-But you won’t be missing out on any features.
+But you won’t be missing out on any key features.

 What's the deal with cross-play?

 Though Xbox One and PS4 owners can't play the game together, these consoles can play with PC and mobile devices.
 And Nintendo Switch, Xbox, PC and mobile players can all play together.
-So if you've got friends that prefer PC, others that prefer console and you're off on holiday with your mobile, you can still all play together.
-Just as long as there's not one friend that dared to buy a different console from everyone else.
+So if you've got friends that prefer PC, others that prefer console and you're off on holiday with your mobile, that's no reason for the fun to stop.

 There's also cross-progression.
-So, if you're logged into your Fortnite account on mobile playing and you later log into your console to play, everything you did on mobile later that day is carried over.
+So, if you're logged into your Fortnite account on mobile and you later log into your console to play there, everything you did on mobile later that day is carried over.

 Sounds great, how do I get it?